G7 expresses 'grave concerns' over electoral changes in Hong Kong

 The Hong Kong government said stability had been restored to society since the implementation of the national security law.

-Reporting by Kate Holton in London and Clare Jim in Hong Kong; editing by Jonathan Oatis and Himani Sarkar
+Reporting by Kate Holton and David Milliken in London and Clare Jim in Hong Kong; editing by Jonathan Oatis, Himani Sarkar, Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.